Ron Starr: Professional wrestling career

 In 1997, Starr retired from wrestling.

 Later life and death

 In his later life, Starr published his autobiography, titled "Bad to the Bone: 25 Years of Riots and Wrestling".
 The book was reviewed by Marty Goldstein of SLAM!
 Sports, who called it "an essential volume for any true fan of the business" due to its concise detailing of the territory system.
-The book was forwarded by Mick Foley, who credits Starr with teaching him the art of "brawling" in wrestling, during their 1989 feud.
+The book was foreworded by Mick Foley, who credits Starr with teaching him the art of "brawling" in wrestling, during their 1989 feud.

 According to Rock Rims (who worked with Starr on his autobiography) Starr had suffered four heart attacks and four strokes in the last two decades of his life.
+He lived with his sister in Opp, Alabama and was married in 2016.
 Starr died on June 8, 2017, and was found by his wife that morning at 6:20 am, having died in his sleep, reportedly of a collapsed lung.